← All claims

 2023 · BMJ Open

-observational contradicts moderate Qualitative study documented substantial psychological harm and diagnostic-odyssey burden from cancer-signal-detected results, tempering claims that MCED testing is straightforwardly accurate/beneficial.
+observational tested-null low Qualitative study documented substantial psychological harm and diagnostic-odyssey burden from cancer-signal-detected results, tempering claims that MCED testing is straightforwardly accurate/beneficial.

 Nicholson